thomashirtz/zhongwen-anki/README.md

      - The deck will be added to your Anki collection, ready for use.

 3. **Prepare the List of Words**:
    - Create a text file containing a list of Chinese words you want to study.
-This file will serve as input for generating detailed flashcard content using a large language model (LLM) like ChatGPT.
+This file will serve as input for generating detailed flashcard content using a large language model.
+I personally use the [Zhongwen Browser Extension](#additional-tools) to gather the vocabulary.
    - Example of the format for the word list:
      ```plaintext
      向量 vector